 Ken suggested sharing this discussion with CGMS, and considering how and when to hold a meeting to initiate the activity.

 Claus Zehner (ESA) suggested that the activity will likely start with the satellites, but the vision is to include the ground based and modelling communities.
+He noted that we need to differentiate the anthropogenic from the natural emissions.

 Steve Volz (NOAA) agreed that including the modelling community is key.
 He agreed that the approach via AC-VC is reasonable, and that this activity is more research then operational at the moment.
 He underscored the importance of ensuring the operational agency perspective is reflected, and that representatives from these agencies are involved and included.